BayiLi081/GIS-bootcamp/contents/spatialautocorrelation.md

 | Source: The spatial patterns of average housing price at the level of Voronoi cells.
 (B) Global Moran’s *I* is computed over the housing prices at these Voronoi cells.
 The analysis and report are derived from ESRI’s ArcGIS product. |

-Spatial autocorrelation is used to identify patterns of land use or urban development.
-For example, by analyzing the spatial autocorrelation of housing prices, researchers can identify areas with similar prices and then investigate the underlying factors that drive the prices.